 You can also seach the SA deaths notices index created by Adelaide Proformat.

-The State Library also holds the earlier printed version of the Savill Index.
-This is updated at the beginning of each year with the previous year's index, received from Mr Savill.
+The State Library also holds a printed version which is updated at the beginning of each year.

 Wills can be an excellent resource for family historians.
 For a will to be acted upon, it has to be "proved" in a court.
 This is called granting "probate".
 If death occurred without a will (intestate) the next of kin could apply for a grant of administration to gain authority to distribute the estate.
 Testamentary papers are a group of papers associated with the probate.
 Copies of Wills are held at the Probate Registry.